 Take in all the sights and sounds of New Orleans today as you explore the city at leisure.
 Nosh on beignets at the famous Café du Monde, explore the French Quarter or admire the lights decorating City Park.
 Overnight New Orleans.

-Day 4 - Board the American Queen
+Day 4 - Board the American Duchess

 Make the most of your morning in New Orleans walking along the riverfront or riding the streetcar to some of the city's distinctive neighborhoods.
-In the afternoon, you'll board the American Queen to begin your voyage.
+In the afternoon, you'll board the American Duchess to begin your voyage.
 Kick off with a welcome dinner.
 Overnight vessel.
 (D)

 Day 5 - Oak Alley, LA

 Located in the Saint James Parish, Oak Alley is a photogenic plantation-often called the “Grande Dame of the Great River Road”-that combines architectural splendor and the natural wonder of its 300-year-old oak trees.
 Spend time strolling beneath the canopy of these trees, and learn about the rich history and culture of this Southern estate.
 You'll feel like you've wandered onto the set of “Gone With the Wind.”
 During your visit, enjoy a guided tour of the Big House and explore the magnificent grounds while sipping a Mint Julep, a quintessential southern staple.
 Overnight vessel.
 (B, L, D)

 Day 6 - St. Francisville, LA